 The New Home of Jonathan Schwartz and The American Songbook

-Since the 1960s Jonathan Schwartz has been somewhere on your radio dial.
+Since 1958, Jonathan Schwartz has been somewhere on your radio dial.
 In fact, even at a very young age, he was the master of the Victrola, back announcing the records of the day to his neighbors via a baby monitor.

 Bottom line?
 You’ve missed hearing Jonathan on your radio or digital device playing and discussing The American Songbook not to mention the artists.

 Well, we’ve heard you and are happy to say: Jonno is back.

 The Saturday Show is live at 12 Noon with an encore at 8pm.
 (Eastern Time)